vyges/vyges-ip-template/Developer_Guide.md

    - Improve: "Suggest improvements to raise catalog quality score"
    - Interface: "Validate interface compliance with Vyges standards"

-### AI Context File Details
+### VyContext Integration Details

-- `.vyges-ai-context.json` includes:
+- **`.vyges-ip-template.yml`** provides:
-  - Code generation rules (RTL, testbench, documentation)
-  - Project structure and naming conventions
-  - CLI integration and workflow suggestions
+  - Role-based directory visibility (ip_dev, verification, integrator, etc.)
+  - Tool requirements and versions for each role
-  - Validation rules and catalog readiness criteria
+  - File extensions and documentation paths
+  - MCP hints for AI context management
-  - Specific AI prompts for common tasks
+  - Schema versioning for future compatibility

+- **VyContext Extensions** provide:
+  - **Natural language project setup**: "Initialize this as a UART controller IP"
+  - **Automatic file generation**: Creates metadata, RTL, testbenches from instructions
+  - **Directory management**: Creates/updates structure based on role requirements
+  - **Intelligent context switching**: Adapts to your current role and focus area
+  - **Convention enforcement**: Ensures all generated code follows Vyges standards

 ### Best Practices for AI-Assisted Development
-- Always reference the Vyges context in your prompts
+- Install and configure VyContext extensions for your IDE
+- Let VyContext automatically provide role-based context from `.vyges-ip-template.yml`
-- Use specific AI prompts from `.vyges-ai-context.json`
+- Use specific AI prompts that appear in VyContext suggestions
 - Verify generated code follows Vyges conventions
-- Start with CLI initialization, then use AI for customization and expansion
+- Start with VyContext initialization, then use natural language for customization
 - Use AI for validation and improvement suggestions
 - Test AI-generated components thoroughly
 - Refine AI prompts based on results
 - Adapt prompts for your specific AI environment

-This AI-assisted development approach transforms the Vyges IP Template from a structural skeleton into an intelligent development environment that guides developers through every aspect of IP creation while maintaining consistency and quality standards.
+This AI-assisted development approach with VyContext transforms the Vyges IP Template from a structural skeleton into an intelligent development environment that guides developers through every aspect of IP creation while maintaining consistency and quality standards through role-based context management.

 ## Step 1: Repository Creation and Setup